micahcochran/cs662-qa-land-dev-law-sys/proposal/proposal.md

 In what zoning district can a Church's Chicken be built?

- * Would it identify this is as a church for livestock instead of a fast-food restaurant?
+ * Would "Church's Chicken" be identified this is as a place of worships (that possibly worships fowl?) or a fast-food restaurant?
 How do you respond to a question about a specific franchise being built, such a a McDonalds.
 It is easier to consider specific business names an **out of scope** problem.

 Which zoning district allows mining?

- * FI-3, listed as "quarries", which is a type of mining.
+ * FI3, listed as "quarries", which is a type of mining.

 ### Dimensional
-What is the side setback for a R-1b zoning district?
+What is the side setback for a R1b zoning district?

  * This should probably be omitted because it is a tricky question to answer.
 The IZC seems to interpret a corner lot to have frontage, thus a side setback with a road has to have the front setback.
 This isn't an easy question to answer and requires some knowledge.